Project51At/PluggitAP190/README.md

 # PluggitAP190
-Controlling a Pluggit AP190 via Modbus
+Controlling a Pluggit AP190 via Modbus with
+- OpenHAB
+- PHP